arpanaditya/hackclub-project/README.md

 # Name of the Project
-- Digital Calculator (Using Neumorphism)
+- Responsive Digital Calculator (Using Neumorphism)

 # About the Project
 - I have made this project for the event "7-days of web-development" organised by HackClub ITER
-- In this project I have created a simple calculator and I have used some neumorphism in it.
+- In this project I have created a simple calculator which is responsive to all types of devices and I have used some neumorphism in it.

 # Tech Stack used
 - I have used HTML, CSS, and JavaScript to create this project.